 11 Ways to Be a Sustainable Traveler

 Our planet is important to you.
 So much so, that you’re desperate to see as many corners of it as you can.
-On the other hand, you’re also desperate to do your bit for the environment and make sure that the amazing places you’re enjoying are still around for future generations to enjoy.
+On the other hand, you’re also desperate to do your bit for the environment and make sure that the amazing places you’re enjoying are still around for future generations to enjoy, so you’re worried about that carbon footprint of yours.

 So what’s an environmentally-minded travel-addict to do?
 Hang up your walking boots, hide away your passport, and resign yourself to a life without travel?
 Never!